Call the COVID-19 resource line at 503-846-8123 if you still need assistance after reading this page.

 - Keep a trash bin with a lid in the patient’s room.
 Wear gloves and mask while disposing of the trash bag.
 Wash your hands immediately after.

-- Disposable masks, gloves and plastic aprons should be thrown away in the patient’s room.
+- Disposable masks, gloves and plastic aprons should be thrown away in the sick person's room.
 Clean hands before and after glove use.